 Who moved her in?

-It was the politically plugged-in Baltimore company, Allen & Son Moving & Storage, that rents a building owned by Baltimore City on Druid Park Drive, near Pugh’s former 40th District legislative office, which she still maintains.
+It was the politically plugged-in Baltimore company, Allen & Son Moving & Storage, that rents a building owned by Baltimore City on Druid Park Drive, near Pugh’s former 40th District legislative office that she still maintains.

 Owner Allen P. Burris has not returned calls from The Brew requesting comment.